Branislav Ivković: SPS split and Socialist People's Party leader (2002–2004)

 The SPS split in early 2002, with several party members accusing Ivković of co-operating with Serbia's DOS administration and attempting a party takeover.
-Milošević openly turned against him at this time, accusing him of overseeing a "fifth column" bid to lead others away from the party.
+Milošević openly turned against Ivković at this time, accusing him of overseeing a "fifth column" bid to lead others away from the party.
 In April 2002, Ivković was formally expelled from the SPS.
 He rejected the legality of his expulsion and organized a congress of his supporters in June 2002, describing the event as a SPS meeting that would lead to renewal in the party.
 He was formally chosen as the group's leader at this meeting; he paid tribute to Milošević in his acceptance speech but also called for the SPS to adopt a reformist approach under new leadership.
 In this period, Ivković was often described in the international media as a "moderate."

 Ultimately, Ivković's group did not retain ownership of the SPS name.
 He ran in the September 2002 Serbian presidential election as the leader of an independent group called "Socialists for Return to the Basics" and was defeated, receiving just over one per cent of the vote.
-In October 2002, he announced plans to create a new party to be called simply the Socialist Party (Partija Socijalista, PS).
+In October 2002, he announced plans to create a new party that would simply be called the Socialist Party (PS).

 Ivković and his supporters established an assembly group called the People's Socialists (Narodni socijalisti) in November 2002.
 The DOS government had experienced several splits and defections by this time, and the following month Ivković's group co-operated with the administration on a crucial budgetary vote for the upcoming year.
-In this period, Ivković was a member of the committee for constitutional affairs and the committee for science and technological development.
+During this period, Ivković was a member of the committee for constitutional affairs and the committee for science and technological development.